logzio/logz-docs/_source/user-guide/kibana/best-practices.md

 The default query language in Logz.io is Lucene, and you can use it or KQL syntax to query your logs.
 However, it’s recommended to use Lucene while it enables using your query in an alert or optimizer.

-You can search for free text by typing the text string you want to find, for example, `error`.
+You can search for free text by typing the text string you want to find; for example, `error` will return all words containing this string, and using quotation marks, `"error"`, will return only the specific word you're searching for.

 ![String search](https://dytvr9ot2sszz.cloudfront.net/logz-docs/kibana-discover/kibana-string-search.png)